tinacms/tina.io/content/docs/extending-tina/custom-field-components.md

 next: /docs/extending-tina/customize-list-ui
 ---

-A custom component can be passed and rendered by providing `ui.component` property in a field.
-This component completely overrides the original component, providing the user with the full ability to customize the field.
+A custom component can be passed and rendered by setting the `ui.component` property on a field.
+This component completely overrides the original component, providing the user with the ability to fully customize the field.

 ## Providing your own component